... Jewels

 Jewel Bezels

-The jewel bezels, along with the control knobs, are chromed plastic slot car wheel hubs from the Aurora "Vibrator" series that first came out in 1961.
-The Vibe line was phased out and replaced in 1963 with the better-crafted "Thunderjet" slot car series.
-Since they fit both styles, the remaining stocks of Vibe hubs, all of them then the "C" style, were repackaged as T-Jet parts until depleted.
-Then it seems Aurora retooled for the flat-bottomed Classic T-Jet hub, which was never used in any authentic comm.
-Likewise the aluminum.
-As for the "Small Flange" below, it seems to be a rare oddity with no known original usage or part number, pictured here just because we had a couple:
+The jewel bezels, along with the control knobs, are simply chromed plastic slot car wheel hubs from the Aurora "Vibrator" series that was first introduced in 1961.
+The Vibe line was phased out and replaced in 1963 with the more-reliable "Thunderjet" slot car series.
+Since they fit both styles, the remaining stock of Vibe hubs, all of them then the "C" style, seems to have been repackaged as T-Jet parts until depleted.
+Then Aurora retooled to make the flat-bottomed Classic T-Jet hub, which was never used in any authentic comm.
+Same for the aluminum hubs, which came along even later still:

-The original comm jewel bezels as seen so far are primarily the Vibe "C" style, though in Delta is a thick-flange "D" and in Zeta are two tiny- rim "A" hubs, which never had a stone on them (and could have been replacements from a later owner).
-We have produced exacting dimensions of this "C" hub here:
+The original comm jewel bezels as seen so far are primarily the Vibe "C" style, though in Delta is one thick-flange "D" and in Zeta are two tiny- rim "A" hubs, which never had a stone on them.
+For anyone looking to recreate them, we have produced exacting dimensions of the "C" hub here:

 > > > The Plans - THE AURORA HUB < < < <